A Quick Guide To Driving Across the Globe

 Driving in Australia is said to be quite similar to driving in the UK because both locations use the left side of the road and tend to have the steering wheel on the right-hand side of the vehicle.
 With this said, all the speed limits are given in kilometres per hour (km/h) and you cannot park facing traffic or else you will receive a fine.
 Interestingly, the majority of the vehicles found in Australia are automatic, so this can make it easier for drivers from America to adjust to the changes.

-Whilst our range of used cars are perfect for making your way around the UK, it doesn’t mean that you won’t ever rent a vehicle abroad at some point in your life.
+Whilst our range of pre owned vehicles are perfect for making your way around the UK, it doesn’t mean that you won’t ever rent a vehicle abroad at some point in your life.
 Being educated on how the rules change according to your location is something that every driver should know.
 For more information, get in contact with a member of the V12 Sports and Classics team today!